Amsterdam – Bruges by Bike and Boat – Fluvius (and reverse)

 Day 8: Bruges

-Arrival and embarkation between 1:00-2:00pm in the beautiful city of Bruges, also called "Pearl of Flanders."
-The crew will welcome you.
-This afternoon you can take a short bike ride.
-After dinner, your guide will lead you on a short walk around the beautiful historical center of Bruges.
+Arrival and embarkation takes place between 1:00-2:00 pm in the beautiful city of Bruges, the 'Pearl of the Flanders'.
+The crew will welcome you aboard, and you'll have the opportunity to take a short bike ride in the afternoon.
+After dinner, your guide will lead you on a short walk around the magnificent historical center of Bruges.

 Day 2: Bruges – Ghent (36 miles/57 km)